armory/docs/content/en/docs/armory-admin/caching-agents-concept.md

 ## Next steps

 * {{< linkWithTitle "caching-agents-config.md" >}}
-* If you are using Kubernetes and would like to use a different method for cataloging your Kubernetes infrastructure, check out the [Armory Agent for Kubernetes]({{< ref "armory-agent" >}}).
+* If you are using Kubernetes and would like to use a different method for cataloging your Kubernetes infrastructure, see the [Armory Agent for Kubernetes]({{< ref "armory-agent" >}}).
 It's a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to Clouddriver.